Dealing with difficult child behavior? 6 ways to keep your cool

-Although it may seem like yelling will result in the child behavior you're looking for, it's actually counterproductive, says Emily McNeil, co-owner and clinical director of the Mariposa Center for Infant, Child, and Family Enrichment in Denver, Colo.
-"It's neurobiologically impossible for a child to be more regulated than his parent," says McNeil.
+Although it may seem like yelling will result in the child behavior you're looking for, it's actually counterproductive, says Emily McNeil, co-owner and clinical director of the Mariposa Center for Infant, Child and Family Enrichment in Denver.
+"It's neurobiologically impossible for a child to be more regulated than their parent," says McNeil.
 So if you want your child to be calm, the first step is staying calm yourself.

-Here are six ways to stay calm in the midst of behavioral chaos:
+Here are six ways to stay calm in the midst of behavioral chaos.

-- Decide to Change
+2. Decide to change

 Reacting calmly to your child's shenanigans is a huge challenge, and it won't happen automatically.
 McNeil emphasizes that any major parenting shift has to be intentional and mindful in order to be successful.
-Create a mantra to keep yourself on track, like "I will not yell," "I can stay calm," or "I love my child."
+Create a mantra to keep yourself on track, like "I will not yell," "I can stay calm" or "I love my child."

-- Stop and Breathe
+3. Stop and breathe

 If you feel yourself losing your cool, breathe deeply from your belly to calm your body naturally.
-Dr. Laura Markham, author of "Peaceful Parent, Happy Kids," calls this practice "stop, drop and breathe," and she encourages parents to do it even if they feel an intense need to react.
+Laura Markham, clinical psychologist and author of "Peaceful Parent, Happy Kids," calls this practice "stop, drop and breathe," and she encourages parents to do it even if they feel an intense need to react.
 After all, your brain is telling you that the situation is an emergency, but you can remind your body, through deep breathing, that it is not an emergency at all.

 Instead of yelling, McNeil suggests whispering or getting very quiet, which can get the message across while de-escalating the situation.
-Dr. Markham emphasizes the importance of first empathizing with your child, then stating the limit: "I know you're feeling angry because you're having fun playing with those animals and don't want to leave.
+Markham emphasizes the importance of first empathizing with your child, then stating the limit: "I know you're feeling angry because you're having fun playing with those animals and don't want to leave.
 We do need to go to the doctor, though.
 Let's choose an animal to take with you to the doctor's office."

 Teaching your child a lesson is best done when the situation is diffused and they're on good behavior.
-If you child is misbehaving or throwing a tantrum, wait until things are calm, and then remind your child about what happened: "Something happened earlier today that bothered me.
+If your child is misbehaving or throwing a tantrum, wait until things are calm, and then remind your child about what happened: "Something happened earlier today that bothered me.
 What can we do differently next time?"